RamsesCastillo42/saito/docs/whitepaper/description.md

 Saito divides the blockchain into "epochs" of roughly 100,000 blocks.
 If the latest block is 500,000, the current epoch streches from block 400,001 onwards.

 Once a block falls out of the current epoch, its unspent transaction outputs (UTXO) are no longer spendable.
-Any UTXO from that block which contains enough tokens to pay a rebroadcasting fee must re-included in the very next block.
+Any UTXO from that block which contains enough tokens to pay a rebroadcasting fee must be re-included in the very next block.
 The rebroadcasting fee is twice the average fee per byte paid by new transactions for inclusion in the blockchain over a smoothing period.

 Block producers rebroadcast UTXO by creating special "automatic transaction rebroadcasting" (ATR) transactions.
 These ATR transactions include the original transaction in an associated message field, but have new UTXO.
 The rebroadcasting fee is deducted from each UTXO and added to the block reward.
 Any blocks not containing all necessary ATR transactions are invalid by consensus rules.
 After two epochs block producers may delete all block data, although the 32-byte header hash may be retained to prove the connection with the genesis block.